chmouel/sugarjazy/README.md

   --hide-timestamp, -H  don't show timestamp
 ```

+## *`NOTE`*

-Sugarjazy try to identify the same event and add all events on the same colors to the chevron character ().
+- Sugarjazy tries hard to identify the same event and add all events on the same colors to the chevron character ().
+- The json fields are not standardize.
+It works well with `knative` based controllers like `tekton` or others but that may be buggy for other ones.

 ## Copyright